Remembering the 2004 Bicentenary Celebration of the Birth of the Fulani Caliphate of Northern Nigeria.

 Most Nigerians due to an unforgivable ignorance of the complexities of the people in the northern part of Nigeria refer to everyone from that region as Hausa-Fulani.
 There is no true blooded Fulani person who will answer to this pejorative nomenclature because it is an ascription that separates the slaves from the master.

-Although, at the moment the hegemonic power of Nigeria is already in the hands of the Fulani Ethnic nation but it seems hubris is leading them to embark on this new adventure of an open declaration.
-They seem to be eager to announce to those still in the doubt about the Fulani political authority and slave ownership of Nigeria the true position of power.
+Although, at the moment the hegemonic power of Nigeria is already in the hands of the Fulani Ethnic nation but, it seems hubris is leading them to embark on this new adventure of making an open declaration.
+They seem to be eager to announce to those still in the doubt about the Fulani political authority and slave ownership of Nigeria.
+They are in a hurry to demonstrate openly the true position of who wields the political power in Nigeria.
 And they hope this new and improved jihad over the so-called Nigerians will confirm the inevitable reality of their lordship and suzerainty over all and sundry in Nigeria.

 2019: Year of Final Resolution